Contiguous United States: Continental and mainland United States

 Because Alaska is also a part of North America, the term continental United States also includes that state, so the term is qualified with the explicit inclusion of Alaska to resolve any ambiguity.
 On May 14, 1959, the United States Board on Geographic Names issued the following definitions based partially on the reference in the Alaska Omnibus Bill, which defined the continental United States as "the 49 States on the North American Continent and the District of Columbia..."
 The Board reaffirmed these definitions on May 13, 1999.
 However, even before Alaska became a state, it was properly included within the continental U.S. due to being an incorporated territory.

 The term mainland United States is sometimes used synonymously with continental United States, but technically refers only to those parts of states connected to the landmass of North America, thereby excluding not only Hawaii and overseas insular areas, but also islands which are part of continental states but separated from the mainland, such as the Aleutian Islands (Alaska), San Juan Islands (Washington), the Channel Islands (California), the Keys (Florida), the barrier islands (Gulf and East Coast states), and Long Island (New York).

 CONUS and OCONUS

 CONUS, a technical term used by the U.S. Department of Defense, General Services Administration, NOAA/National Weather Service, and others, has been defined both as the continental United States, and as the 48 contiguous states.
 The District of Columbia is not always specifically mentioned as being part of CONUS.

-OCONUS is derived from CONUS with O for outside added, thus referring to Outside of Continental United States (OCONUS).
+OCONUS is derived from CONUS with O for outside added, thus referring to Outside of Continental United States.